 stay on the saddle all the time

-But the question is how much more comfort the flexing Ergon seatpost really provide?
+But the question is how much more comfortable the flexing Ergon seatpost really is?
 To find out I tested it alongside a more traditional FSA K-Force carbon seatpost which is famous for mitigating road vibration even in zero setback version (that I have).
 Riding on FSA K-Force subjectively is noticeably worse than on Ergon CF3 Pro.
 You can no longer stay seated and you can definitely feel the bigger hits on your butt.

 Yet to my surprise the objective measurements showed that with tires at 40 psi (higher pressure of the tires allows the rest of the bike, especially seatpost to show its flexing abilities) Ergon post was in the forest better only by 9%.
-On the fast gravel route the difference was even less substantial – only 2,9% with 40 psi tire air pressure.
+On the fast gravel route, the difference was even less substantial – only 2,9% with 40 psi tire air pressure.
 When I lowered down the tire pressure to 20 psi the difference was bigger but still only 6,4%.
-Interestingly both times when tire air pressure was lowered the comfort improvement offered by Ergon flexing seatpost was bigger – it looks like it needs more travel to show it strenghts (which tire with lower air pressure provided).
+Interestingly both times when tire air pressure was lowered the comfort improvement offered by Ergon flexing seatpost was bigger – it looks like it needs more travel to show it strengths (which tire with lower air pressure provided).

 So can I recommend Ergon CF3 Pro carbon?
 Yes!
-Especially when your frame is not so forgiving (like stiff aluminium one).
+Especially when your frame is not so forgiving (like stiff aluminum one).
 Just don’t expect miracles and still think of other factors that can contribute to the overall comfort – like lowering the tire air pressure.